stellar/stellar-protocol/core/cap-xxxx.md

 2. The inability that Stellar account holders have today to use cloud hosted HSMs (Hardware Security Modules) to store account keys.

-Financial institutions typically require cryptographic algorithms and modules they use to appear in approved lists of the latest relevant FIPS standard, at this time FIPS 140-3 and FIPS 140-2 and their relevant annexes and related standards.
+Financial institutions typically require the cryptographic algorithms and modules they use to appear in approved lists of the latest relevant FIPS standard, at this time FIPS 140-3 and FIPS 140-2 and their relevant annexes and related standards.
 The US and Canadian governments require FIPS for systems they run, operate, or buy.
 This makes FIPS relevant to corporations that work with governments.

 Cloud hosted HSMs have made HSMs accessible and they have become popular for